 Common Trailer Separation Accidents

-There are four accidents that occur at the loading dock due to inadequate trailer restraint methods.
+There are five accidents that occur at the loading dock due to inadequate trailer restraint methods.

-How Dok-Lok Innovations Improved Loading Dock Safety Through the Years
+How Dok-Lok Innovations Improved Loading Dock Safety Systems Through the Years

 Vehicle restraints have received a number of upgrades throughout the last four decades.
 For example, when the first RIGs were mandated by NHTSA in the 1990s, a new “fish hook” design helped better secure these types of trailers.